 Instead of heading off down a 250 000 line project you can use the RedTie framework and build Apps to make it work exactly how you want.
 You get to start selling Web to Print now, not in several years time, using our great feature set.
 An app can be as little as 1000 lines of code and the more complex ones are in the 10 – 20k lines of code, just think how many you could build in the time it would take to build a complete Web to Print system.

 And here is the kicker, through our App Marketplace you will be able offer your apps for sale to all of our other customers, which can make your development pay for itself, or at least contribute to the costs.

 Developing software because you can, or because what is out there doesn’t do exactly what you want is a very serious decision to make.
+Don't get me wrong, we love bespoke development and there are many great bespoke development companies out there.
 If you decide to go down that route then I wish you all the best, but now we have given you an alternative I hope you will at least factor that into the decision making process.